Somalisa Expeditions: Our full report

 - Power supply notes

 - The camp is run primarily on solar power, but has a back-up generator.
-Battery-charging facilities are available in the main area.
+Battery-charging facilities are available in the main area and in guest tents.

 - There is no cellphone signal or WiFi at Somalisa, but the camp can communicate by satellite phone in case of emergency.